FDio/csit/docs/vpp-device.rst

 Versioning
 ~~~~~~~~~~

-As of initial version of vpp-device, we do have only single `:latest` version of
+As of initial version of vpp-device, we do have only single latest version of
 Docker image hosted on [dockerhub]_.
 This will be addressed as further
 improvement with proper semantic versioning.